Del Conca USA used a Celona private wireless network to clean up its mess of Wi-Fi APs in its Loudon plant and reliably automate its workplace

 “After all these investments, they were frustrated," Yavuz said.
 "Private cellular was the perfect solution from them."

-Del Canco used a 4G LTE deployment in the shared 3.5 GHz CBRS band to enable reliable automation.
+Del Conca used a 4G LTE deployment in the shared 3.5 GHz CBRS band to enable reliable automation.
 Asked about cost, Yavuz stated "this was not a multi-million dollar deployment.”
-In fact, he claimed that the eight indoor mini 4G basestations that Celona installed to cover the plant cost less than the whole mess of Wi-Fi APs that Del Canco had previously tried to use to blanket the plant.
+In fact, he claimed that the eight indoor mini 4G basestations that Celona installed to cover the plant cost less than the whole mess of Wi-Fi APs that Del Conca had previously tried to use to blanket the plant.

 “The whole facility is 30 acres,” Yavuz said.
 “We also deployed this in a redundant fashion...if something happens, let’s say there is a lightning strike, you still have the other [cellular] AP covering that region,” he noted.